Physical Address

 Categorising Alcabitius and Koch as “uniform” systems is not an arbitrary simplification by the author of this taxonomy, but an inherent limitation of the methods themselves.
 Hence the precision of their governing mathematical principle: “unique declination” (the Ascendant for Alcabitius; the Midheaven for Koch).
 This immediately exposes their structural flaw: they extract the specific temporal reality of a single ecliptic point and mechanically extrapolate it across the rest of the celestial sphere.
 Mathematically, this procedure is unsustainable.
 Every ecliptic degree constitutes a function of its specific declination (possessing its own diurnal arc) as an individual solar footprint.
 It is impossible to transfer the kinetic reality of the Ascendant to the eleventh (11th) or twelfth (12th) cusps.
 Their degrees represent temporally distinct moments of declination (corresponding to different dates).
 The table renders this logical fallacy geometrically obvious.

-3. The Tangential Trap of Polich (Topocentric System)
+3. The Tangential Incongruity of Polich (Topocentric System)

 3.2.
-Principle: It is a fundamental geometric axiom that a tangent (a linear vector) is not equivalent to an arc (a spherical curve).
-The methodology introduced by Polich and Page relies upon the trigonometric tangent of the latitude (tan ϕ) to mathematically project the trajectory of the diurnal semi-arc (Polich, 1976, pp. 18-19, 48-49).
-At equatorial and lower latitudes, this linear tangent closely, almost exactly parallels the spherical curve of the celestial body’s path, rendering the temporal discrepancy negligible.
-However, as the observer’s location progresses toward oblique latitudes, the spherical curvature of the diurnal motion becomes increasingly pronounced with respect to the horizon.
-Consequently, the linear tangent diverges progressively from the actual non-linear physical trajectory of the zodiacal degree.
+Collapse of the linear approximation: It is a fundamental geometric axiom that a tangential plane is not equivalent to an isochronous curve of time.
+Polich’s methodology employs the tangent of the latitude (tan ϕ) to attempt to project the trajectory of the diurnal arc (Polich, 1976, pp. 18–19, 48–49).
+At equatorial latitudes, where celestial bodies rise orthogonally with respect to the horizon, the time curve lacks three-dimensional torsion, allowing the tangential plane to coincide with observable physics.
+However, as the observer’s location progresses toward oblique latitudes, the spherical curvature of diurnal motion becomes increasingly pronounced with respect to the horizon, that is, the temporal isochrone acquires a complex spiral curvature.
+At this point, the tangent function is unable to follow the twist of the physical arc, causing the model to deviate from the true trajectory of the zodiacal degree (cusp).

 4. Visualising the Spatial Disconnect in the “Linear” Category